njbair/dotfiles/README.md

 njbair's dotfiles
 =================

-> Since I started using GitHub for dotfiles management, I have lost
-> 300lbs, won the lottery twice, and developed a regenerative healing
-> factor.
-It's also much easier to customize shell logins now, but I
-> primarily did it for the healing factor.
+Since I started using GitHub for dotfiles management, I have lost 300lbs, won the lottery twice, and developed a regenerative healing factor.
+It's also much easier to customize shell logins now, but I primarily did it for the healing factor.
->
-> *-Nick Bair*

 What are dotfiles?
 [Read this](http://dotfiles.github.com/).